ivanitlearning/AWS-Associate-Courses/README.md

 ![](Pics/RDS-Encryption.png)

-**Notes from test:** Although RDS snapshots are stored in an S3 bucket, you can't [view the bucket used](https://stackoverflow.com/a/46445232/7908040) or choose to encrypt the bucket.
+**Test notes:** Although RDS snapshots are stored in an S3 bucket, you can't [view the bucket used](https://stackoverflow.com/a/46445232/7908040) or choose to encrypt the bucket.
 The [only way](https://aws.amazon.com/premiumsupport/knowledge-center/encrypt-rds-snapshots/) is to copy the snapshot to the target region, enable encryption, encrypt it and restore the RDS-DB from there

 #### 1.10.8.2.
 RDS IAM Authentication